Applications

 • The class leadership teams: Each class (9th-12th grade) has a leadership group that plans one major event such as Prom, homecoming week activities, and fundraisers throughout the year.
 The members of these groups also serve as the volunteer core of most major events like Holiday Meal and can take on other exciting roles and activities if they are well organized.

-ASB Leadership Course Information (subject to change)
+ASB Leadership Course Information

-Events for 2024-2025 Leadership Positions (subject to change)
+Events for 2025-2026 Leadership Positions (subject to change)

 • TBD – First 2024-25 ASB Team meeting